 The Meridian Symphony Orchestra is a 70-member ensemble dedicated to enriching the cultural life of our community and region by providing quality entertainment in a family-friendly, educationally focused environment.
 We are an all-volunteer orchestra, with members from a diverse range of backgrounds, that performs “for the love of it.”
 The Meridian Symphony presents four concerts during its regular season, including a spring concert featuring winners of the Young Artists Competition, plus a summer outdoors concert.

 We invite you to learn more about our musicians and the 30-year history of our orchestra.

-Now in his sixth season, Maestro Ogle has brought a new level of excitement to the Meridian Symphony, expanding the orchestra’s repertoire and presenting concerts that are entertaining, inspiring and challenging.
+Now in his eighth season, Maestro Ogle has brought a new level of excitement to the Meridian Symphony, expanding the orchestra’s repertoire and presenting concerts that are entertaining, inspiring and challenging.
 Jim served as Artistic Director and Conductor of the Boise Philharmonic for 20 seasons, and upon his retirement in 2007 was named Conductor Emeritus.
 He is currently the Director of Development for the Honors College and Arts at Boise State University.